sass/sass/proposal/package-importer.d.ts.md

 The built-in Node importer resolves in the following order:

-1. `sass` condition in package.json `exports`
+1. `sass` condition in package.json `exports`.

-2. `style` condition in package.json `exports`
+2. `style` condition in package.json `exports`.

 3. If no subpath, then find root export:

-  1. `sass` key at package.json root
+  1. `sass` key at package.json root.

-  2. `style` key at package.json root
+  2. `style` key at package.json root.

-  3. `index` file at package root, resolved for file extensions and partials
+  3. `index` file at package root, resolved for file extensions and partials.

 4. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials